camillefrayssinhes/thepandassurfers.github.io/index.md

 For example, the **positive quotes** include: *"This team is unbelievable in creating hardware and software and services and getting them all to work together"* by Tim Cook - the CEO of Apple -  or *"One reason I'm bullish on Apple is because Tim [ Cook ] is a very capable CEO.
 And he's one of the few people on the planet who I think is going to excel in an environment that has so many different business lines"* by Jon Porter, an American politician.
 The **negative quotes** include: *"What we found out during this investigation is Apple was losing tens of millions of dollars on this and people think oh Apple is a big company, they can handle it, well all those costs get passed on to the consumers"* by Michael Williams - a special agent for the Homeland Security Investigations, or *"How could Apple be so stupid to conceive of such a flop!"* by an anonymous speaker.

 We can already observe in the above histograms that there are far more positive quotes related to Apple than negative or neutral quotes.
-How do these histograms correlate with the stock market ?
+How do these histograms correlate with the stock market?

 Let's first have a look at the correlation between the number of **positive quotations** related to Apple and the liquidity traded for the Apple stock.
 We again apply Pearson correlation to see if the correlation is statistically significant.
 The <b>Pearson correlation coefficient is approximately 0.13</b> and the p-value is very small (p < 0.05).
 Below we look at the evolution of the Apple stock price in a joint relation of the number of positive quotations related to Apple in the media.
 AJOUTER COMMENTAIRES PLOT/ PEARSON CORR COEFF